-A total of 66 hectares (0.2% of total cold water refugia area) was clearcut or overstory removal in cold water refugia areas in 2020.
-The pre-treatment assessment data for each harvest area confirmed the following conditions for areas that were treated with clearcut or overstory removal:
+A total of 205 hectares (0.4% of total cold water refugia area) was clearcut or overstory removal in cold water refugia areas in 2021.
+The pre-treatment assessment data for each planned harvest area confirmed the appropriate site conditions for areas that were appropriately treated with clearcut or overstory removal.